nemethf/bess-language-server/README.md

 ## Configuration of bessls

-bessls adds additional configuration variables to the [original ones](README.orig.rst#configuration).  `bess.definitions` and `bess.refereneces` define lists of reference types.
+bessls adds three additional configuration variables to the [original ones](README.orig.rst#configuration).

+`bess.source_directory` sets the location of bess itself.
+If this varialbe is not set, bessls uses the BESS environment variable.

+`bess.definitions` and `bess.refereneces` define lists of reference types.
 The server searches for definitions/references considering the lists in order.
 The possible reference types are `project`, `cpp_definition`, `mclass`, `protobuf`, and `examples`.

 The bess-specific configuration variables can be append to an existing setup.cfg, tox.ini, or pycodestyle.cfg file; or it can be placed in a separate .bessls file.
 With the following example, bessls searches the current project (workspace) and then the module_msg.proto file for references.
+If bessls found references in the proto file it returns the file as /opt/bess/protobuf/module_msg.proto.

 ```
 [bess]
 references = project, protobuf
+source_directory = /opt/bess
 ```

 ## Configuration of Emacs/eglot